Quick Glance

-The eIDAS Regulation
+The eIDAS regulation

-This new set of regulations was drafted to oversee electronic identification and trust services for transactions in the European Union's internal market. eIDAS looks over authentications, signature seals, registered delivery services and time stamps in order to regulate electronic signatures, transactions, and embedding processes for transactions between public or private services. eIDAS strengthens the document signing process by making it extremely convenient and highly secure.
+The eIDAS (electronic IDentification, Authentication and Trust Services) regulation was established under EU regulation 910/2014, replacing the eSignature Directive of 1999/93/EC beginning on June 30, 2016.
+This new set of regulations was drafted to oversee electronic identification and trust services for transactions in the European Union's internal market. eIDAS considers authentications, signature seals, registered delivery services, and time stamps in order to regulate electronic signatures, transactions, and embedding processes for transactions between public or private services. eIDAS strengthens the document signing process by making it extremely convenient and highly secure.

-Types of Electronic Signatures as defined by eIDAS
+Types of electronic signatures as defined by eIDAS

 According to eIDAS, electronic signatures are broadly categorized into three types: